Here’s our video of the TaylorMade booth entrance at the 2018 PGA Buying Show this past January.

 Better Player: Callaway Rogue Sub Zero

 The Callaway Rogue Sub Zero probably matches up closer to the TaylorMade M3 440.
 But both drivers come in at the same pricing point of $499.
-The Sub Zero is geared towards individuals that are faster swinging and produce more spin on their swings.
+The Sub Zero is geared towards faster swinging individuals and producing more spin on their swings.
 Like the M3 it has interchangeable customized weight settings and a speed step for improved in-swing aerodynamics.

 The Rogue is known for better club speed and lowers spin numbers.
-If you’re looking for a different alternative to the M3, with lower spin rates, the Rogue Sub Zero may be right in line with what you are searching for.
+If you’re looking for a different alternative to the M3, with lower spin rates, the Rogue Sub Zero may align with what you are searching for.

 Game Improvement: Ping G400